Contents

 Localization is not only about language.
 It also means designing user-centric flows for people who might be new to digital financial services.

-Clear fees, predictable steps, and visual trust signals make a big difference.
+Clear fees and other visual trust signals make a big difference.

 Many fintech startups overlook embedded financial education.
 Yet onboarding tends to work better when users understand why you need certain information or how wallet balances operate.